leekevinyg/js-algorithms-sandbox/src/courseSchedule/README.md

 for every vertex u and v, u comes before v in the directed graph?
 If the grpah can be arranged topologically, then it does not contain cycles.
 Topological sort algorithms can usually be implemented in linear time.

-TODO: Challenges of DFS on a disconnected graph.

-Important questions:
+**Important questions**

-Are there courses without prequisites?
+1) Are there courses without prequisites?
 If yes, then we are working with a disconnected graph.
 If no, then the graph is a single connected component.

+2) Are their duplicate edges?

+3) How would this problem change if we were working with an undirected graph?